 Click the link above to register and join the online event.

-After registering, you will be emailed a meeting link and ID information to join us virtually via Zoom on your computer, tablet or smartphone.
-If you prefer, you can also call into the event on your phone.
-If you do not receive your email confirmation, check your spam or junk mail folders in your email system.
+After registering, you will be emailed a meeting link and ID information to join us virtually via Zoom on your computer, tablet or smartphone, or to call into the event on your phone.
+If you do not receive your email confirmation, check your spam or junk mail folders.

 Sponsored by the UCLA Y&S Nazarian Center for Israel Studies.
-Co-sponsored by the Department of Information Studies, Department of Art, Department of Near Eastern Languages & Cultures, and the Center for Near Eastern Studies.
+Co-sponsored by the Department of Information Studies, Department of Near Eastern Languages & Cultures, Center for Near Eastern Studies, Alan D. Leve Center for Jewish Studies, and Artis.

 About the Event